EzequielAS/EzequielAS/README.md

 # Hey, Ezequiel here 🦁
 My name is Ezequiel, from Brazil 🇧🇷.
-Today I'm studying System Information at university and interning as front-end developer.
+Today I'm studying System Information at university and working as fullstack developer.

 ### Languages 👨‍💻
 <p align='center'>